Volue-Public/energy-smp-docs/docs/mesh-data-transfer/configuration/configuration.md

 }
 ```

-If the export receiver is found in `ParticipantAddresses`, then it's corresponding address is used as the export target.
-Otherwise the `DefaultAddress` is used.
+If the export receiver is found in `ParticipantAddresses`, its corresponding address is used as the export target.
+Otherwise, the `DefaultAddress` is used.

 ## Recommended Kerberos authorization settings